emmawing/emmawing.github.io/_pages/about.md

 Research interests
 ------
 I am interested in the mapping of linguistic and conceptual structures and the way this relates to visual perception.
 I draw in large part on insights from generative linguistics and research on the perception, recognition, and representation of objects and events.
-I am also interested in determining the right way to characterize compositionality in language, concept, and visual processing, and their similarities.
+I am also interested in determining the right way to characterize compositionality in language, concept, and visual processing, and whether they share characteristics of compositionality.
 In my experiments, I use behavioral methods that integrate the use of linguistic and visual stimuli, such as sentence-picture priming and eye tracking in the Visual World.
 I am strongly committed to bridging and integrating across disciplinary divides, and I actively seek collaborators in this endeavor.